 We also purchased a weigh scale as a tool for City of Calgary staff or Calgary meet directors to record and track the kilograms of waste produced at each event.
-We're looking forward to seeing the results!
+To see the results click here!

-From this data we tailor our recommendations on how the events can improve their overall sustainability into the future.
+Using this data, we can tailor our recommendations on how the events can improve their overall sustainability into the future.

 The contest is open.
 Click HERE to play

 Here are some awesome tips to improve your sustainability in everyday life!